ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ### Create a Pull Request

-If you are collaborating with someone else, you should use a **pull request** when your changes are finished to integrate it into the main project.
+If you are collaborating with someone else, you should use a **pull request** when your changes are finished to integrate them into the main project.
 [You can learn how to create a pull request on GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ### Merge a Branch Locally

-If you are not collaborating, you can **merge** the changes on to your local main branch, and then push to GitHub.
+If you are not collaborating, you can **merge** the changes onto your local main branch, and then push them to GitHub.

 1. Change the current branch to **main**.
 2. Press ++ctrl+shift+M++ or click **Branch** in the top menu and select **Merge into current branch**.